mighty-gerbils/gerbil/doc/guide/intro.md

 Note that this is merely a syntactic convenience for `import` that allows you to refer to relative modules with a short module path and still load a library module.
-Relative module paths are meaningless outside the context of a library module.
+Relative module paths are meaningless outside the context for interpreted code.

 ### Core Gerbil Variants

-As of `Gerbil v0.16-DEV-259-g13646d64` gerbil comes with a custom language prelude, `:gerbil/polydactyl`, that treats square brackets as plain parentheses -- instead of the reader expanding them to `@list` forms.
+Gerbil comes with a custom language prelude, `:gerbil/polydactyl`, that treats square brackets as plain parentheses -- instead of the reader expanding them to `@list` forms.
 The language is otherwise the same as `:gerbil/core`.

 To use it in a module, add the following lang declaration to the top of your file:
 ```